CIRCULATORY SYSTEM

 The heart has two upper chambers, called atria, and two lower chambers, called ventricles.
 Blood from the body arrives in the right atrium.
 This blood is low in oxygen, and is shown here in blue.

-* The blood passes to the right ventricle, which pumps it to the lungs to pick up more oxygen
+* The blood passes to the right ventricle, which pumps it to the lungs to pick up more oxygen.

 *The left atrium receives oxygen-rich blood (red) back from the lungs.
 This passes to the left ventricle, which pumps it by way of the aorta to the body.